DavisWeimer/whether-sweater-fe/README.md

 # Whether, Sweater?
 App
 ![Commits](https://badgen.net/github/last-commit/DavisWeimer/whether-sweater-fe?icon=github)

 Whether, Sweater?
-App is built to use endpoints from a BE Rails app looking to:
+App is built to use endpoints from a BE Rails REST API looking to:
-- Register, Authenticate, & Login/Logout Users
+- Register, Authenticate, & Login/Logout Users through JWT sessioning
 - Allow selection of a city to see the Weather Forecast
 - Allow Creation of a Road Trip to show travel time and weather at the destination